-In addition, pursuant to N.C.
-Gen. Stat. § 143B-437.02A(a)(1), a Production Company that submits an Application and thereafter receives a Grant Award acknowledges in doing so that it must meet one of the following criteria prior to receiving a disbursement of grant funds:
+Pursuant to N.C.
+Gen. Stat. §143B437.02A(a)(1), a Production Company that submits an Application and thereafter receives a Grant Award acknowledges in doing so that it must have qualifying expenses of at least One Hundred Fifty Thousand dollars (\$150,000).